microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusiness.md

   - `[Duration <TimeSpan?>]`: The length of the appointment, denoted in ISO8601 format.
   - `[End <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
-For example, '2019-04-16T09:00:00'.
+    - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).
     - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
-See below for possible values.
+See below for more possible values.
-  - `[FilledAttendeesCount <Int32?>]`: The current number of customers in the appointment.
+  - `[FilledAttendeesCount <Int32?>]`: The current number of customers in the appointment
   - `[InvoiceAmount <Double?>]`: The billed amount on the invoice.
   - `[InvoiceDate <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
   - `[InvoiceId <String>]`: The ID of the invoice.
   - `[InvoiceStatus <String>]`: bookingInvoiceStatus
   - `[InvoiceUrl <String>]`: The URL of the invoice in Microsoft Bookings.
-  - `[IsLocationOnline <Boolean?>]`: True indicates that the appointment will be held online.
+  - `[IsLocationOnline <Boolean?>]`: If true, indicates that the appointment will be held online.
 Default value is false.
   - `[JoinWebUrl <String>]`: The URL of the online meeting for the appointment.
   - `[MaximumAttendeesCount <Int32?>]`: The maximum number of customers allowed in an appointment.
+If maximumAttendeesCount of the service is greater than 1, pass valid customer IDs while creating or updating an appointment.
+To create a customer, use the Create bookingCustomer operation.
   - `[OnlineMeetingUrl <String>]`:
-  - `[OptOutOfCustomerEmail <Boolean?>]`: True indicates that the bookingCustomer for this appointment does not wish to receive a confirmation for this appointment.
+  - `[OptOutOfCustomerEmail <Boolean?>]`: If true indicates that the bookingCustomer for this appointment does not wish to receive a confirmation for this appointment.
   - `[PostBuffer <TimeSpan?>]`: The amount of time to reserve after the appointment ends, for cleaning up, as an example.
 The value is expressed in ISO8601 format.
   - `[PreBuffer <TimeSpan?>]`: The amount of time to reserve before the appointment begins, for preparation, as an example.
 The value is expressed in ISO8601 format.
   - `[Price <Double?>]`: The regular price for an appointment for the specified bookingService.